- View Offline

 - Determining the yield of securities that pay interest periodically

 Skill Level Intermediate

-Hi!
-I am Curt Frye.
-Welcome to Excel 2010: Financial Functions In Depth.
+- [Voiceover] Hi, I'm Curt Frye.
+Welcome to Excel 2010 Financial Functions In Depth.
 In this course, I'll show you how to use all of the financial functions in Excel 2010 to analyze your data.
 To start, I'll show you how to calculate a loan payment, calculate interest paid during a specific period, and calculate the number of periods in an investment.
-Next, I'll tackle depreciation, showing you how to calculate it using the straight line and the declining balance methods plus many more.
-I'll then move onto analyzing cash flows by calculating the future value, net present value, and internal rate of return of your investments.
+Next, I'll tackle depreciation, showing you how to calculate it using a straight line and declining balance methods plus many more.
+I'll then move on to analyzing cash flows by calculating the future value, net present value, and internal rate of return of your investments.

-Next, I'll show you how to analyze coupon bonds, discounted securities, and treasury bills.
+Next, I'll show you how to analyze coupon bonds, discounted securities and treasury bills.
 Finally, I'll show you how to analyze bonds with unusual payment schedules.
-Whether you use Excel to analyze your personal finances or to examine the business investment, you'll find the information you need in this course.
-In short, I'm sure you'll find that your time with Excel 2010: Financial Functions In Depth will be time well spent.
+Whether you use Excel to analyze your personal finances or to examine a business investment, you'll find the information you need in this course.
+In short, I'm sure you'll find that your time with Excel 2010 Financial Functions In Depth will be time well spent.